fsantos-him/effective-fiesta/README.md

 -Fernando-Information looker/Coder

 I will plan on adding a good additon of coding to help the Head Coder and will also resaerch on the information we need for the game

+One thing we added was having the background move as the character moves and this was also the challange we ran into.